lsst-dm/dmtn-056/index.rst

 A category of :ref:`DatasetTypes <DatasetType>` that utilize the same in-memory classes for their :ref:`ConcreteDatasets <ConcreteDataset>` and can be saved to the same file format(s).

+When implemented, its interface supports the following operation:

+- `assemble(ConcreteDataset, components=[ConcreteDataset, ...]) -> ConcreteDataset`

 .. _DataUnit: